How to Install and Properly Tension Cameo™ Fence

 Why use line straps at the end?

-Line straps secure tag ends but allow easy future re-tensioning if needed.
+Line Straps secure tag ends but allow easy future re-tensioning if needed.